Latest News |

 Floral Displays

-Heanor & Loscoe Town Council are pleased to announce the floral displays will be installed again this year in Heanor, Marlpool and Loscoe.
+Heanor & Loscoe Town Council are pleased to announce floral displays will again be installed in Heanor, Marlpool and Loscoe.
 The flowers help brighten the local community and bring some much-needed cheer.
-Thank you to this year's sponsors; BBM Bargains, Harwood Surveyors, Kip McGrath, KLN Accountancy (2 baskets), Matthew Walker and Pictorial.
+If you wish to sponsor a hanging basket please contact the Town Council Office.

-Heanor & Loscoe Town Council are pleased to announce the floral displays will be installed again this year in Heanor, Marlpool and Loscoe.
+Heanor & Loscoe Town Council are pleased to announce floral displays will again be installed in Heanor, Marlpool and Loscoe.
 The flowers help brighten the local community and bring some much-needed cheer.
-Thank you to this year's sponsors; BBM Bargains, Harwood Surveyors, Kip McGrath, KLN Accountancy (2 baskets), Matthew Walker and Pictorial.
+If you wish to sponsor a hanging basket please contact the Town Council Office.

 Fallen